scandum/quadsort/README.md

 Since the parity merge can be unrolled it's very suitable for branchless optimizations to speed up the sorting of random data.
-Another advantage is that two separate memory regions are accessed in the same loop, allowing instruction-level parallelism with no additional overhead.
-This makes the routine up to 2.5 times faster on random data.
+Another advantage is that two separate memory regions are accessed in the same loop, allowing memory-level parallelism.
+This makes the routine up to 2.5 times faster for random data on most hardware.

+Increasing the memory regions from two to four can result in both performance gains and performance losses.

 The following is a visualization of an array with 256 random elements getting turned into sorted blocks of 32 elements using ping-pong parity merges.